Ninja Tables 2025 Year In Review

 Now, this deserves its own space — early, intentionally, and with context.

-FluentCart launched this year, and within approximately 2.5 seconds, our inbox exploded with messages asking the same question: “When are you integrating with this?”
+FluentCart launched this year, and within a few hours, our inbox exploded with messages asking the same question: “When are you integrating with this?”

 So here’s what we did: We listened.
 We built.
 We tested.
 We broke things.
 We fixed things.
 We tested some more.
 And then we shipped one of the smoothest integrations we’ve ever created.